-SUNY Adirondack 2013-2014 Catalog
+SUNY Adirondack 2022-2023 Catalog

 This catalog provides general information and is a guide to the policies, course offerings, and degree requirements of SUNY Adirondack.
 It is not, however, to be considered a contract between the College and the student.
-All information provided by the College included (but not limited to) policies, programs, offerings, times, instructors, tuition, and fees is subject to change without notice.
+All information provided by the College including (but not limited to) policies, programs, offerings, times, instructors, tuition, and fees is subject to change without notice.
 Ordinarily, the catalog of the academic year in which you first enroll in credit and certificate courses governs the requirements for your degree or certificate.
 Summer enrollments are considered an extension of the preceding academic year.